microsoft/fluentui/apps/fabric-website/src/pages/Styles/Fabric7Page/docs/web/Fabric7Overview.md

 Along with a visual refresh, Fluent UI 7 updates the minimum required version of React to 16.8.1 and TypeScript to 3.3.
 It also includes a number of behavior improvements and removes old deprecated props.
 For a full rundown of these changes, and upgrade instructions, see the [release notes](https://github.com/microsoft/fluentui/wiki/Fabric-7) on our wiki.

-### Can I preview the Fluent styles using Fluent UI 6?
+### Can I preview the Fluent styles using Fabric 6?

 If you want to preview the Fluent styles and how they will affect your existing Fabric 6 site, follow the [Fluent customization steps](https://github.com/microsoft/fluentui/wiki/Fluent-theme-in-Fabric-6) outlined in our wiki.